Teichlab/scg_lib_structs/README.md

 ## Feedback

 I would be very happy if you go through them and let me know what you think.
 If you spot some errors/mistakes, or I've missed some key methods.
-Feel free to contact me:
+Feel free to raise an issue in the [GitHub repository](https://github.com/Teichlab/scg_lib_structs/issues), or contact me directly:

 Xi Chen
 chenx9@sustech.edu.cn